-Reporting on overall performance by directorate
+Reporting on overall performance by directorate (to be updated before final adoption)

 The Municipality received a qualified audit opinion for 2020/21 meaning the financial statements contain material misstatements in specific amounts, or there is insufficient evidence to conclude that specific amounts included in the financial statements are not materially misstated.
 The overall performance by directorate is reported in the table below.